nicovillanueva/redhog/README.md

 	- It kills all of the running hogs ( D: )

-- `/simulate?duration=500&timeunit=milliseconds`
+- `/simulate?duration=500&timeunit=milliseconds&failChance=0.5`
 	- Does a 'realistic' call and gives out a 'realistic' response.
-In this case, it takes 500 milliseconds and then replies with a JSON
+In this case, it takes 500 milliseconds and then replies with a JSON, and there's a 50% chance that it will fail
 	- It accepts milliseconds, seconds and minutes
 	- Setting the duration to -1, makes it a random number between 0 and 1000
 	- timeunit defaults to milliseconds
+	- failChance is a float between 0.0 (which is the default) and 1.0

 ## Prime saving